 This course covers some advanced topics related to computer engineering, computer science and its related areas that are not covered in the curriculum and are considered useful and additional learning material for students majoring in computer engineering.
 Course contents are subject to the approval of the department.

-The course will cover the following topics; introduction to robotics and machine intelligence, rigid-body transformations, forward and inverse positional kinematics, velocities and Jacobians of linkages, dynamics, linear and non-linear control, force control methodologies, and robotic programming.
-Concept Learning and the General-to-Specific Ordering, decision tree learning, artificial neural networks, genetic algorithms, learning sets of rules, and reinforcement learning.
+The course will cover the following topics; introduction to robotics and machine intelligence, rigid-body transformations, forward and inverse positional kinematics, velocities and Jacobians of linkages, dynamics, linear and non-linear control, and force control methodologies.
+Artificial neural networks, Deep learning, genetic algorithms, Artificial immune systems, Ant colony intelligence, and Fuzzy rule based systems.

 Network Security – INT312